 After clicking download you will be directed to the Downloads tab where you can watch the progress if you like.
 You can of course leave the Downloads tab and start other downloads but at this point you should leave the Spitfire App open until the download completes.

-As this is a Kontakt player library, once it is downloaded you will need to activate it by following the steps on the next page.
+As this is a Kontakt full library, once it is downloaded you can load it by following the steps on the next page.